supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

  In this task, you will create a Log Analytics workspace for use with Microsoft Defender for Cloud and you will access your Microsoft Sentinel workspace.

- 1. Login to WIN1 virtual machine with the password as provided in the environment tab.

  1. Open the Microsoft Edge browser.

  1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.